 - If your horse is old and has lost some function in its hindgut.

 If any of these situations apply to your horse and its hoof quality is poor despite a balanced diet it is possible that it is not receiving enough biotin.
-A dose of 20 mg per day for a minimum of 6 months should be used for the best effect.
+FeedXL will work out the best dose for your horse so that supplementing is effective.
+As a guide, a 500 kg (1100 lb) horse will need 20 mg of biotin per day and you will need to supplement for around 6 months for it to really work.